 We maintain our cash and cash equivalents with multiple financial institutions in the United States, and our current deposits are in excess of insured limits.
-Risks associated with cash, cash equivalents and restricted cash are mitigated by banking with creditworthy institutions.
+Risks associated with have reviewed the financial statements of these institutions and believe it has sufficient assets and liquidity to conduct its operations in the ordinary course of business with cash, cash equivalents and restricted cash are mitigated by banking with creditworthy institutions, little or no credit risk to us.

 Our accounts receivable primarily relate to revenue from the sale or rental of our products.
-No customer accounted for greater than 10% of accounts receivable at March 31, 2023 and December 31, 2022.
+No customer customers accounted for greater more than 10% of accounts receivable at March 31, 2023 June 30, 2023 and December 31, 2022.
 We believe that credit risk in our accounts receivable is mitigated by our credit evaluation process, relatively short collection terms and diversity of our customer base.